 Keep alcoholic beverages out of reach of dogs, and do not leave your drink unattended.
 Consumption of alcoholic beverages can cause dogs to exhibit neurologic symptoms—including coma, in severe cases.

-If you’re celebrating outdoors with your dog, also be mindful of the temperature of the ground.
+Additionally, if you’re celebrating outdoors with your dog, it is important to be mindful of the temperature of the ground.
 Asphalt absorbs heat and can be significantly hotter than ambient temperature.
-Unfortunately, I’ve treated several paw pad burns for dogs who stood on hot pavement.
+Unfortunately, I’ve treated several paw pad burns (a type of dog paw pad injury) for dogs who stood on hot pavement.
 It’s best to keep your dog in a shaded and/or grassy area to keep the feet free from injury.

 Insect repellents that are not labeled for pets may be toxic for dogs.
-They can cause symptoms including drooling, vomiting, diarrhea, neurological signs, and a lethargic dog—including muscle tremors and seizures.
+They can cause symptoms including drooling, vomiting, diarrhea, being a lethargic dog, and neurological signs (e.g. muscle tremors and seizures in dogs).

 Keeping your dog current on monthly veterinary-prescribed heartworm and flea/tick prevention is the best solution to combatting insects.
 Also, if you spray insect repellant on yourself, be sure to do so in a well ventilated area away from dogs.